AngryCarrot789/FramePFX/README.md

 This system is still quite janky and, if anything, too flexible; added complexity for limiting the max number of resources referencable, and handling that error case

-## Command system, shortcut system and context menus
-Beware, Over detailed explanations!!!

-### Command System
-I created a system that is inspired from IntelliJ IDEA's action system, where you have a single command manager which contains all of the commands.
-You access commands via a string key (simplest type of key to use), and then execute the command by passing in contextual data (stored in a `IContextData`).
-The context data gets a value from data keys, and the `ContextData` implementation stores entries in a map which is how UI components store their context data.
-The `DataManager` class manages the context data for all UI components (scroll down for more info)

-This means that when you for example press F2 or CTRL+R while focused on a clip, there's a lot of data keys between the root window and the clip UI object, and so in the rename command, you have access to all of them; the editor, project, timeline, track and clip.
-Whereas if you just have the window focused and press a shortcut, you may only have the editor and project available; It's context-sensitive, duh

-### Shortcuts
-The shortcut system listens to inputs at an application level instead of receiving input from a specific window (however, a window can only really process shortcuts if it has a focus path associated with it, which can be set via the `UIInputManager.FocusPath` attached property).
-To save the details, the shortcut system figures out a list of shortcuts to "activate" based on the current global focus path, and activates all of them until one is activated successfully.
-Keymap.xml contains the shortcuts (and some unused ones from the old app version)

-### Advanced Context Menu system
-So far, all context menus use the `AdvancedContextMenu` class.
-The menu items are have a model-view connection and all the model items are stored in a `ContextRegistry` which, when linked to a control, will find the context menu associated with the registry, or it creates one and then the UI components are generated, and it sets it as the control's ContextMenu so that standard context behaviour works.
-There's one menu per registry, to help with performance and memory usage.

-Each context registry contains a list of groups, which contain a list of items (and those items can contain child items).
-This gives some control order the ordering of menu items if a plugin system is ever implemented; plugins could access known groups and insert their commands into the appropriate ones

-There's also the `ContextCapturingMenu`, which is used as a window's top level menu.
-This menu captures the fully-inherited IContextData of the control that was focused just before a menu item was opened in said menu (see below for more info about context data and this fully-inherited behaviour)

-### Data Manager
-The data manager is used to store local context data in a control, and implement context data inheritance containing the merged context data for all of a control's visual parents and itself.

-It has two primary properties: `ContextData`, and `InheritedContextData`.
-Despite the name, the inherited version does not use Avalonia's built in property inheritance feature, but instead uses my own inheritance implementation by using `ContextDataProperty` changes and the `VisualAncestorChanged` event (which I add/remove reflectively when the `ContextDataProperty` changes, and it fires when an object's visual parent changes).
-By doing this, an event can be fired (`InheritedContextChangedEvent`) for every single child of an element in its visual tree when its local context data is changed.
-The `ContextUsage` class depends on this feature in order to do things like re-query the executability state of a command when a control's full inherited context changes

 # TODO
 ### Avalonia Remake:
-- Context menus
-- Reimplement commands, e.g. group resources, create composition timeline, etc.
-- Implement UI for the task management system
 - Implement project settings dialog
 - Implement UI for Effects list that can be dropped into a clip/track
 ### Audio